 Ukraine charity kitchen of celebrity chef José Andrés is destroyed in Russian attack

-World Central Kitchen’s restaurant in Kharkiv was struck by Russian forces on Saturday
+World Central Kitchen’s restaurant in Kharkiv was struck by Russian forces on Saturday as the Kremlin increases its assault on the east of Ukraine

-A charity kitchen set up in Ukraine by celebrity chef José Andrés has been destroyed in a Russian missile attack that left four of its workers wounded.
+A charity kitchen set up in Ukraine by celebrity chef José Andrés has been destroyed in a Russian missile strike that left four of its workers wounded.

-One of the restaurants in Kharkiv ran by World Central Kitchen was struck by Russian forces on Saturday, as the northeastern city came under a brutal assault over the weekend.
+The World Central Kitchen in Kharkiv was reduced to rubble on Saturday, as the northeastern city came under a brutal assault by Russian forces.

-CEO Nate Mook announced the news on Twitter, revealing that staff members had been injured in the attack.
+CEO Nate Mook announced the news on Twitter, sharing a video of himself at the scene of the attack and revealing that staff members had been injured.

 “An update I hoped I’d never have to make.
 I’m at a @WCKitchen restaurant in Kharkiv, where less than 24 hours ago I was meeting with their amazing team,” he wrote alongside a video of himself standing among the debris following the attack.